New Book

 “The secret of Jnana is Bhakti.
 Unselfish love, motiveless, incessant, intransigent love, is the key that unlocks the gate of the Heart once and for all.”

-That immortal love, which swallows up all the cares and worries of life and liberates the mind unasked, comes into the life of the sincere aspirant as the very fruit of Jnana.
+That immortal love which swallows up all the cares and worries of life and liberates the mind unasked, comes into the life of the sincere aspirant as the very fruit of Jnana.
 The Jnani radiates this divine love by his very presence and purifies and unifies our divided world.
-The book in the hands of the reader is a work of such power.
+This book in the hands of the reader is a work of such power.
 The pristine, pure mind of the Master that speaks through this profound volume is bound to bring us to an awakening into the most obvious yet hidden truth of our own existence.
-Om Sri Ramanaya Namaha!
+Om Sri Ramanaya Namaha

 Rooting Out the Ego and Persevering on the Path